 There is no plan.
 If there is no decluttering plan, you might end up shuffling items from one room to the next and back again.
 You would never get organized.
 Likewise, you can’t just toss everything in a dumpster – as easy as that would seem.
 Charitable agencies accept quality household goods.
 You can recycle broken or damaged items.
 Do the environment a favour and make a plan for things you no longer want.

 You have no control during the process.
 This powerful quote, “‘You’ll feel liberated – and it helps to have a friend [declutter] with you,’ she promised.
-But I didn’t realise just how traumatic it could be…” is from an article where the author describes “the terrible mixture of shame, guilt and embarrassment” they feel as their friend coerced them into making decluttering decisions.
+But I didn’t realize just how traumatic it could be…” is from an article where the author describes “the terrible mixture of shame, guilt and embarrassment” they feel as their friend coerced them into making decluttering decisions.
 As professional organizers, we always consult with our clients.
 They have the final say about what stays and what goes.
 Moreover, we do not judge.